-3.2 Shareholders' contractual rights flow from: (i) the CA 2006 and (ii) the SHA:

-Under the CA 2006, the constitution of the company forms a contract between the company and its shareholders and between the shareholders themselves.
+- 3.2 Shareholders' contractual rights flow from: (i) the SHA; and (ii) the CA 2006: - Under the CA 2006, the constitution of the company forms a contract between the company and its shareholders and between the shareholders themselves.
 A constitution will often grant shareholders certain rights, for example the right to vote or to receive a dividend.
-It will also impose an obligation on shareholders to observe the terms of the constitution.
-An example of such an obligation might be a restriction on a shareholder being able to sell, transfer or otherwise encumber his or her share.

-The SHA can include any matters agreed between the shareholders, except that it cannot include anything that fetters the company's power to exercise its statutory duties and anything that would bind the shareholders as to how they would vote as directors.
+It will also impose an obligation on shareholders to observe the terms of the constitution. - The SHA can include any matters agreed between the shareholders, except that it cannot include anything that fetters the company's power to exercise its statutory duties and anything that would bind the shareholders as to how they would vote as directors.